mezonai/mmn-tx-explorer/indexer/README.md

 - Optimized for real-time data availability
 - Switches back to backfill mode if falling behind

-The work mode threshold and check interval are configurable via `workMode.liveModeThreshold` and `workMode.checkIntervalMinutes` settings.
+The work mode threshold and check interval are configurable via `workMode.liveModeThreshold` and `workMode.checkIntervalMinutes`.

 This modular architecture allows for adaptation to various EVM chains and use cases, with configurable batch sizes, delays, and processing strategies.